Home About Forms Registration Graduation Course Descriptions Student Resources Faculty Resources

 Prerequisites: Admission to Teacher Education Program and a minimum 2.5 GPA

-This experience involves a placement with a middle school interdisciplinary team and the completion of fifteen clinical hours weekly.
-Students also attend a one hour seminar each week to facilitate the integration of field experience and coursework.
+This experience involves a placement with a middle level interdisciplinary team and the completion of 15 clinical hours weekly.
+Students also attend a one hour seminar each week to facilitate the integration of field experiences and course work.
 Students complete a minimum of 225 hours of field experience.

 Detailed Description of Conduct of Course